If you’re in search of the best toy for your 3-year old boy or girl, you cannot go wrong with an Original Big Wheel (the 16-Inch Tricycle or Trike).

 Of the few memories I have from being a 3-year old, my Big Wheel is forever cemented as one of them.
 I don’t really remember any other toy I had at this age.
 I remember bombing it down my driveway and the joy it brought me doing that as if it were yesterday.

-They’re pretty impossible to flip over.
+They’re very hard to flip over

 The Original Big Wheel Unboxing & Assembly

 I looked online and was stoked to see they still make and sell the same one I was riding on in the late 80’s.
 And since we’re down in Mexico at the moment, I was even more stoked to see that Amazon ships them here, too!

 Big box stores in the U.S. might have them available locally, but if not, Amazon does have them.

 There are online retailers outside of Amazon that also sell them.
 Here’s a great selection of Original Big Wheels.

 If you look on Amazon, there are a number of knock-off Big Wheels branded with modern Disney/Pixar children decals.
 If the Disney decals weren’t bad enough, they also have LED lights over the wheels and if you read the reviews they’re bad quality and cheaply made.

 Additionally, the price of the original Big Wheel is around the same as these regular tricycles I’d been seeing at retail stores in town.
 So for the same price, I opted for the Big Wheel.